Blacks in wax.

 I walked inside and paid the $13 admission fee.
 A young lady at the front desk then handed a single sheet of paper to me, filled with everything I would see on my self-guided tour.
 I noticed there were 10 exhibits in all, so I started with one of the most difficult ones – the slave ship.

-This is tame compared to the other images
+This is tame compared to the other images below the deck of the ship. |

 It was an eerie feeling to walk down below the deck of a 19th century slave ship – especially since I was the only one inside the museum.
 (I had arrived early.)
 The steps were wooden and narrow, lit only by a small lantern hanging from the ceiling.
 There were two wax figures of White men to my left.
 As soon as my foot touched the fifth step, a recording began to play of their conversation, which startled me.
 “Captain, this is a light cargo,” shouted one of the men as waves lapped in the background.
 “Don’t worry,” laughed the captain, “It looks like we have another round of slaves coming in.”
 I stopped and looked back at the figure wearing a captain’s hat and a striped white and black shirt.
 I said to myself, “I know he’s not talking about me…” Although I knew the recording was only used to set the scene, it actually made me a bit nervous as I descended farther down into the dimly lit belly of the ship.
 I was on edge because I didn’t know what I would see, yet at the same time, I did know.